 Air Passenger Duty (APD) is an excise duty charged by Her Majesty’s Revenue and Customs Agency (HMRC) based on "chargeable" passengers being transported from a UK airport on a qualifying aircraft.
 The amount of APD you’ll pay is based on the number of chargeable passengers and their destination, with "premium" APD rates charged in some […]

 As of January 1, 2014, Mexico requires Advance Passenger Information System (APIS) filings for both private non-revenue and charter (non-scheduled commercial) operations.
 Information to submit is the same for both types of flights and is no different than existing APIS requirements for scheduled commercial operations traveling to Mexico.
 The following is an overview of what […]

 US Customs and Border Protection (CBP) has announced changes to its Southern Border Overflight Exemption (BOE) process which go into effect June 17, 2013.
 With the latest changes provided by CBP, more flexibility is given to operators traveling through this area.
 The official notice from CBP is below.
 Changes to the CBP Overflight Exemption Process […]

-The UK government will extend the Air Passenger Duty (APD) to General Aviation (GA) starting on April 1, 2013.
-The good news is that 3rd-party providers, and the industry as a whole, are working with HM Revenue and Customs (HMRC) daily to find solutions and clarify the processes for operators to move forward.
-The information […]
+The UK government extended the Air Passenger Duty (APD) to General Aviation (GA) on April 1, 2013.
+The good news is that 3rd-party providers, and the industry as a whole, have worked with HM Revenue and Customs (HMRC) to find solutions and clarify the processes for operators.
+The information below is an overview of what’s […]

 As a part of CBP’s next phase of compliance, along with the completeness and accuracy of data elements, they have begun enforcing the requirement for Advance Passenger Information System (APIS) FROM the U.S. Virgin Islands (USVI) to the U.S., whether the aircraft is pre-inspected or not in the USVI.
 1. Change of interpretation for APIS […]